 The modern Christian Homeschooling movement began in the seventies, but really took root in the eighties when Dr. James Dobson began to champion the idea on his radio program.
 In 1983, two attorneys, Mike Farris and Mike Smith, formed the Homeschool Legal Defense Association (HSLDA) to fight for parental rights to homeschool.
 In 1986, a group of Christian homeschooling parents in Lancaster county began the first annual homeschool convention.
 In the eighties the legal situation in Pennsylvania was unclear.
 In 1988, HSLDA succeeded in having the Pennsylvania Homeschool law ruled unconstitutional.
 After this, the Pennsylvania legislature passed a law in 1988 making homeschooling an approved educational option for all parents.
-Now CHAP’s annual convention has over 8,000 attendees and serves families all over Pennsylvania.
+Now CHAP’s annual convention has about 5,000 attendees and serves families all over Pennsylvania and surrounding states.

 CHAP began as L’CHEA